SCN2A

-Sodium channel protein type 2 subunit alpha, also known as Na_{v}1.2, is a membrane protein encoded by the SCN2A gene in humans.
+Sodium channel protein type 2 subunit alpha, also known as Na_{v}1.2, is an ion channel protein encoded by the SCN2A gene in humans.
 It represents one member of the sodium channel alpha subunit gene family.
 The SCN2A gene is located on chromosome 2 (2q24.3) in proximity to two other voltage-gated sodium channel genes, namely SCN1A and SCN9A.
 Na_{v}1.2 is distributed throughout the human central nervous system where it plays a major role in the initiation and propagation of action potentials.
-It is absent from peripheral tissues.
-Pathologic mutations in the SCN2A gene cause a broad spectrum of neurological conditions, such as epilepsy, autism spectrum disorders and/or developmental delay, called SCN2A-related disorders.
+It is absent from peripheral tissues, with the exception of enteric neurons.
+Pathologic mutations in the SCN2A gene cause a broad spectrum of neurological conditions, such as epilepsy, autism spectrum disorder (ASD), intellectual disability (ID) and/or developmental delay, called SCN2A-related disorders.

 Structure

 The SCN2A gene is composed of 27 exons and comprises more than 150 kilobases.
 There are two major splice variants known, a neonatal isoform and an adult isoform, which differ in one amino acid at position 209 (Asn versus Asp).
 The neonatal isoform might limit neuronal excitability during development.
 The voltage-gated sodium channel Na_{v}1.2 encoded by the SCN2A gene consists of 2005 amino acids.
 This single polypeptide forms a pseudotetrameric channel of four similar domains (I - IV) where each domain contains 6 transmembrane segments, including a voltage sensing region, a pore forming region and an ion-selectivity filter.
 In the living organism, Na_{v}1.2 is a transmembrane glycoprotein complex composed of a large alpha subunit (encoded by the SCN2A gene) and one or more regulatory beta subunits (encoded by SCNxB genes).